blissjaspis/education/install-docker-on-ubuntu.md

-# How to Install and Use Docker on Ubuntu 22.04 for Production
+# How to Install and Use Docker on Ubuntu 24.04 LTS for Production

-This guide provides a comprehensive, step-by-by-step tutorial for installing Docker Community Edition (CE) on Ubuntu 22.04, from initial setup to production-ready best practices.
+This guide provides a comprehensive, step-by-step tutorial for installing Docker Community Edition (CE) on Ubuntu 24.04 LTS, from initial setup to production-ready best practices.

 ## Prerequisites

-- An Ubuntu 22.04 server (64-bit).
+- An Ubuntu 24.04 LTS server (64-bit).
 - A non-root user with `sudo` privileges.
 - An account on [Docker Hub](https://hub.docker.com/) if you want to push your own images.

+> **Note for Ubuntu 24.04 LTS**: This version includes enhanced security features such as restricted unprivileged user namespaces by default.
+Docker installation and operation remain unaffected by these changes when following this guide.

 ## Step 1: Uninstall Old Docker Versions